Jaseci-Labs/jaseci/support/jac-lang.org/docs/learn/with_llm.md

  - `reason`:A boolean indicating whether to include reasoning/explanation in the model's responses.

-- `context`: List of information to gie external information to llm for our use cases
+- `context`: List of information to give external information to llm for our use cases

 `by <model>(temperature=0.7, top_k = 3, top_p =0.51, incl_info=(xxx), context=[""],reason=true) ` <!--TODO : This line needs to be modified  with a working example code snippet later  -->